14 Amazing Christmas Traditions From Around the World

-One of the best things about Oxford Royale Academy is the huge diversity of students who join us for our summer school and year-round courses every year.
+One of the best things about Oxford Royale Academy is the huge diversity of students who join us for our summer school.

 1. Sweden: the Yule Goat

 Visit anyone in Sweden who celebrates Christmas and you’ll find Yule Goat decorations: a decoration made of straw in the shape of a goat, wrapped with red ribbon.
 They might be put on shelves or used as decorations on the tree.
 Its origin isn’t precisely known, but it connects to several pre-Christian pagan beliefs, that have then been absorbed into Christian celebrations.

 But the Yule Goat isn’t always Christmas decoration-sized.
 The city of Gävle every year builds one or more giant versions – currently the record height stands at just under 15 metres – also made of straw.
 The straw makes the construction a target for arsonists, and this tradition, since its inception in 1966, has become something of a game of wits between the builders of the goat and the vandals.

 2. Japan: a romantic occasion – or time for KFC